Cumulus Board Rejects Warshaw Offer - Radio Ink

-Before reporting earnings this morning, Cumulus CEO Mary Berner addressed the $340 million offer made by Jeff Warshaw to purchase the company.
+Before reporting earnings, Cumulus CEO Mary Berner addressed the $340 million offer made by Jeff Warshaw to purchase the company.
 The “indication of interest” for $15.00 to $17.00 per share was rejected.
 Here’s the letter Berner released…

 “After a careful and thorough review, conducted in consultation with our financial and legal advisors, the Board unanimously concluded that the indication of interest significantly undervalues the Company and is not in the best interests of its shareholders.